Mark Washington (cornerback)

-Mark Henry Washington (born December 28, 1947) is a former American football cornerback in the National Football League for the Dallas Cowboys and New England Patriots.
-He played college football at Morgan State University.
+Mark Henry Washington (born December 28, 1947) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys and New England Patriots.
+He played college football for the Morgan State Bears.

-Early years
+Early life

 Washington attended Chicago's John Marshall Harlan Career Academy, before receiving a football scholarship to play for Morgan State University.
 He was coached by Earl Banks, who at the time sent many of his players to professional football.

 He became a four year starter at cornerback and was part of a team that had 31 straight wins.
 As a senior, he was named co-captain, posted 6 interceptions and received All-CIAA honors.
 He finished his career with 15 interceptions.

 In 1993, he was inducted into the Morgan State University Athletic Hall of Fame.